ngirard/compact-ts/README.md

 ## Features

 * Generates a compact timestamp for the current time.
-* Converts standard timestamps to the compact format using the `--from` flag.
+* Converts standard timestamps to the compact format using the `generate --from` flag.
+* Expands a compact timestamp back into a standard, readable format using the `expand` command.
-* Parses a wide range of ISO 8601 and other common date/time formats.
+* Parses a wide range of ISO 8601 and other common date/time formats for generation.
-* Offers a configurable numerical base (`--base`) for the minutes component.
+* Offers a configurable numerical base (`--base`) for both generation and expansion.
 * Produces a fixed-width output ideal for sorting and use in filenames.
 * Compiles to a single, self-contained binary with no runtime dependencies.